Kameshraja18/VRSCET-IT/README.md

 - Generate and manage notices for students and faculty
 - Upload and manage timetables by branch and semester
 - Profile management and password updates
+- Assign multiple students to faculty mentors for personalized growth tracking

 ### Faculty Features